 - Use the User drop-down in the top right-hand corner to switch between Users.
 Use the Access permission drop-down to determine the User's access permissions for each Booking page in the account.

-Alternatively, go to Setup -> ScheduleOnce setup in the top navigation bar, then select the relevant Booking page -> Overview section.
+Alternatively, go to Booking pages in the bar on the left, then select the relevant Booking page → Overview section.
 Here you can edit the specific Booking page's Owner and Editor (Figure 3).
 This method is only possible if the Administrator is able to edit the specific Booking page.

 If you change the Owner of a Booking page, any User notifications settings you have previously customized for the Owner will be returned to the default settings for the new Booking page Owner.